First, let us consider an unmagnetized sample of ferromagnetic material.

 a maximum value in the material, so that

 Next, consider a ferromagnetic sample magnetized by the above procedure.
-If the magnetic intensity is decreased, the - relation does not follow back down the curve of Fig. 2, but instead moves along a new curve, shown in Fig. 3, to the point .
-The magnetization, once established, does not disappear with the removal of .
+If the magnetic intensity is decreased, the - relation does not follow back down the curve of Fig. 48, but instead moves along a new curve, sketched in Fig. 49, to the point .
+Thus, the magnetization, once established, does not disappear with the removal of .
 In fact, it takes a reversed magnetic intensity to reduce the magnetization to zero.
 If continues to build up in the reversed direction, then (and hence ) becomes increasingly negative.
-Finally, when increases again the operating point follows the lower curve of Fig. 3.
+Finally, when increases again the operating point follows the lower curve of Fig. 49.
 Thus, the - curve for increasing is quite different to that for decreasing .
 This phenomenon is known as hysteresis.

-The curve of Fig. 3 is called the hysteresis loop of the material in question.
+The curve sketched in Fig. 49 called the hysteresis loop of the material in question.
 The value of at the point is called the retentivity or remanence.
 The magnitude of at the point is called the coercivity.
-It is evident that is negative in the second and fourth quadrants of the diagram and positive in the first and third quadrants.
-The shape of the hysteresis loop depends not only on the nature of the ferromagnetic material but also on the maximum value of to which the material is subjected.
-However, once this maximum value, , becomes sufficient to produce saturation in the material the hysteresis loop does not change shape with any further increase in .
+It is evident that is negative in the second and fourth quadrants of the loop, and positive in the first and third quadrants.
+The shape of the hysteresis loop depends not only on the nature of the ferromagnetic material, but also on the maximum value of to which the material has been subjected.
+However, once this maximum value, , becomes sufficiently large to produce saturation in the material, the hysteresis loop does not change shape with any further increase in .